 Slow cooking chicken curry

-10. Saute for 3 mins or until the chicken turns pale.
+10. Saute for 3 to 4 mins or until the chicken turns pale.

-11. Cover and cook on a low flame for about 3 to 5 mins for the chicken to let out moisture.
-While it gets cooked, heat 1 cup water in a separate pot.
+11. Cover and cook on a low flame for about 3 to 4 mins so the chicken absorbs the flavors.
+Meanwhile, heat 1 cup water in a separate pot.
 You can also microwave the water in a cup for 1 min.

-12. Pour hot water as needed.
-Using cold water may turn the meat tough or hard.
+12. Pour ½ to ¾ cup hot water or as needed.
+Using cold water often makes the meat tough & hard.

 13. Make sure you use just enough water to partially cover the chicken.
-Cover and cook on a medium heat until soft tender.
+Cover and cook on a low to medium heat until soft tender.
 It took about 10 mins for me.
-This may vary depending on the age of the chickn or the size of the pieces.
+This may vary depending on the age of the chicken or the size of the pieces.
+Do not cook on a high temperature.

 14. Lastly check whether the chicken is done by pricking it with a fork.
 It must be soft and should fall off the bone easily.
-Taste the curry and adjust the salt.
-If needed add ½ tsp more garam masala if you feel the curry is low on flavor.
+Taste the curry and add more salt if need.
+Also add ½ teaspoon more garam masala if you feel the curry is low on flavor.

 When the curry reaches a desired consistency switch off the stove.
-Add some coriander leaves.
+Add some coriander leaves for garnish.
 Keep covered until you serve.

 Serve chicken curry with rice, jeera rice, ghee rice or chapathi.
 Also have a simple raita or onion wedges to go on the side.